r00t-3xp10it/redpill/README.md

      venom amsi evasion agents automatically uploads this CmdLet to %TMP% directory to be easily accessible in our reverse tcp shell ( shell ).

-     ==> 'But this section describes how to test this Cmdlet Locally without exploiting the target host'. <==
+     'this section describes how to test this Cmdlet Locally without exploiting target host'

 <br />